 Vitamin B9 or Bc (Folic acid, polyglutamate of folic acid) takes part in the production of red blood cells, is necessary for the body to produce new cells, is responsible for the productive work of the brain, and the nervous system.
 It improves the robot of the liver, gastrointestinal tract.
-Folic acid is involved in uplifting the mood, provides the metabolism of the amino acid methionine, assists in the absorption of other B vitamins, with regular use of folic acid, reduces the risk of stroke and heart problems, lowers cholesterol, and regulates blood pressure.
+Folic acid is involved in uplifting the mood, provides the metabolism of the amino acid methionine best supplement stack for cutting, assists in the absorption of other B vitamins, with regular use of folic acid, reduces the risk of stroke and heart problems, lowers cholesterol, and regulates blood pressure.

 Essential amino acids: